 The Pipeline View is your quick glance at the state of your pipeline.
 This view is the easiest way to identify problematic Opportunities and/or spot if something may be missing using Deal Gaps.

-The Deals shown in the Pipeline View are determined by the Opportunity Dashboard that is selected and the filters that are put in place.
+The Deals shown in the Pipeline View are determined by the Pipeline Dashboard that is selected and the filters that are put in place.

 Each column of the Pipeline View represents the different Opportunity field data brought in from Salesforce.